Ultrasound Imaging

 There are many reasons to schedule an ultrasound.
 This remarkable technology, particularly 3d ultrasound, is now routinely used to chart the course of a pregnancy and to determine the health and sex of the baby.
 Ultrasound is one of the most common diagnostic tools used today, responsible for averting life-threatening conditions that were formerly hidden to physicians.

-Latest technology - 3D & 4D ultrasound Los Angeles
+Latest Technology - 3D & 4D Ultrasound in Los Angeles

 The Ultrasound Test